 Voice directions

 Some people like having a phone in their pocket telling them when to turn left or right.
 I rarely use my maps in navigation mode (except for the cities where it is tricky to find your way around).
 It drains too much battery.
-My phone is usually placed on the frame with a Quad Lock phone holder (you can see the list of the gear I am using here) with the screen off most of the time.
+My phone is usually placed on the frame with a Quad Lock phone holder (you can see the list of the gear I am using here), and the screen is mostly off.
 I only check the directions before intersections.

 Trip recording

-A lot of people use apps to record their GPS tracks.
-It is useful if you can access the routes you cycled before.
-This way you can share them with your friends visiting the same country.
+Many people use apps to record their GPS tracks.
+It is helpful if you can access the routes you cycled before.
+This way, you can share them with your friends who are visiting the same country.

 It drains a lot of battery, so I would give it up if I had to do it on my phone.
-Luckily, I have a sports watch with GPS (Garmin Forerunner 630) from when I was a passionate runner.
+Luckily, I have a sports watch with GPS (Garmin Fenix 7).
 I record all my routes on it.
 It automatically synchronises with my Strava account.
 Thanks to it, my family can also check where I am at the end of the day (unless I sleep in the middle of the forest with no internet connection).

 Most of my tours have taken place in Europe, so I can only speak for the reliability of these apps in this part of the world (+ in Kyrgyzstan).
 I discussed this topic with many other cyclists and tried to include their opinions on these apps in other places as much as possible.